Asexuality Is So Much More Than "Not Having Sex"

 So what does it look like to celebrate asexuality and the self-discovery process for something it is, rather than something it isn’t?

-Asexual joy, often stemming from the clarity that can accompany the realization that one is ace (a shortened term for asexual identities), looks different for everybody.
-For some, like Marshall Blount, a 30-year-old ace activist from Pennsylvania, ace joy is baking cakes — a widespread symbol of the ace community online, based on the notion that the dessert is better than sex — with his mother and sharing them with the internet.
+Asexual joy, often stemming from the clarity that can accompany the realisation that one is ace (a shortened term for asexual identities), looks different for everybody.
+For some, like Marshall Blount, a 30-year-old ace activist, ace joy is baking cakes — a widespread symbol of the ace community online, based on the notion that the dessert is better than sex — with his mother and sharing them with the internet.

 AdvertisementADVERTISEMENT